watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 4: Deploy a service using a Helm chart

-In this task, deploy the web service using a helm chart.
+In this task, you will deploy the web service using a [Helm](https://helm.sh/) chart to streamline the installing and managing the container-based application on the Azure Kubernetes cluster.

 1. From the Kubernetes dashboard, under **Workloads**, select **Deployments**.